ssgsa-us/ssgsa.us/README.md

 Custom class "bg-red-850" is created for color of hexcode "#cc0000".

+Custom class "bg-red-860" is created for color of hexcode "#cc0000cc".

 Variant 'group-hover' is added for 'display' property in this tailwind css config.

 ## Icons